gromnitsky/gerald-of-wales__the-conquest-of-ireland/web/main.md

 the monarchy of the whole of Ireland.
 Roderic was so indignant at this reply, that he caused the son of Dermitius, who had been delivered to him for an hostage (as mentioned before, chap.
-10), to be put to death. probably as their paramount prince, though the Ostmen of Dublin were in some degree independent.
-But his patriotic zeal afterwards induced him to join the league of the native princes against the rising power of the Anglo or Cambro-Normans, and even to head one body of the forces which laid siege to Dublin.
-Finding, however, that resistance to the English power was hopeless, and perhaps hoping that the reform and advancement of the church, to which Henry was pledged, would be carried into effect, he submitted to the English king.
-Notwithstanding this, we find in the sequel of the History (B. ii. c.
-23), that his patriotic conduct at the council of Lateran, towards the close of his life, gave umbrage to Henry, and that in consequence he found a grave in a foreign land.
+10), to be put to death.
 <!-- 28 -->

 ## Chapter XVIII: The synod of Armagh